-The Guardian journalist, Stuart Jeffries, opens his piece ('Why philosophy students do the most drugs') with these words:
+The Guardian journalist, Stuart Jeffries, opened his piece ('Why philosophy students do the most drugs') with these words:

 “The Tab's [“... a university news network run by students who like being first”] survey of more than 5,000 students at 21 British universities reveals that 87% of philosophers polled had taken drugs, compared with 57% of medical students.”

-Isn't this is just a case of philosophy students compared to a single other group of students – medical students?
-What about, say, drama, politics or sociology students?
+Isn't this just a case of philosophy students compared to a single other group of students – medical students?
+So what about, say, drama, politics or sociology students?
 Who knows, perhaps this journalist chose medical students precisely because their figure for drug-use is so low.
 Nonetheless, the article's sub-heading does state the following:

 “Nearly 90% of them [philosophy students] have taken drugs, a higher proportion than in any other discipline, according to a poll of 21 UK universities.”

 However, these figures aren't actually backed up in the article itself.
 This isn't helped by the fact that the Guardian link to The Tab article/survey is dead.
 And the only relevant article (from The Tab) I could find is called 'Revealed: Which uni takes the most drugs'.

 Take this jump from the word “philosophers” (presumably he means philosophy students) to the word “students”:

 “Perhaps James's drug experimenting is inspiring today's philosophers: 45% of students polled claimed to have taken laughing gas.
 Or perhaps not – 68% had taken cannabis.”